IBM/workshop-setup/docs/MKDOCS.md

     * `<SITE_NAME>`
     * `<REPO_NAME>`
     * If converting from Gitbook: copy the navigation links from `workshop/SUMMARY.md` to the `Navigation` section and copy-edit the links for the navigation,

+7. Test the docs locally with the command `mkdocs serve`,
+8.